LSS-Manager/LSSM-V.4/docs/sv_SE/metadata.md

 # Collection of user metadata

 By using `LSSM` (Leitstellenspiel Manager, userscript for the browser) the user accepts that metadata will be collected.
 The following data will be stored:

 * Unique user ID
     * Including unique Secret (unique, non-public character string for identification)
 * User name
 * Amount of buildings
 * used browser
     * including version
 * time of metadata collection
 * enabled modules
 * language version of the game
     * including information whether police version (if available) or not
 * which map type is activated (OSM or Mapkit)
 * LSSM version
+* LSSM branch (`stable`, `beta` or a preview-branch)
+* version of the installed LSSM userscript

 This data is used to improve the extension as well as to guide the development of existing or future modules.
 They are also the basis for exciting statistics, which can be published, for example as news (for more information, see [below](#publishing-statistics)).